Onto-DESIDE-VSE/TransformationPatterns/experiments/CAT1.md

   $.tp.op_source.triples
 }
 ```
+NOTE But, variables will be rather already bound from user interaction, i.e., INSERT DATA without WHERE clause.

-(for start we can consider only INSERT part and focus on DELETE later on)
+(To start we can consider only the INSERT part and focus on DELETE later on)

 ```
 DELETE {